 CAPES is a research agency of the Brazilian Ministry of Education.
 Its mission is to design public policies for the country strategical research activities.
 To achieve that it provides a number of funding mechanisms for graduate training and inter-institutional research projects.
-CAPES funds LSC through the project Design Methodologies for Embedded Systems.

 CNPq is the Brazilian Federal Research Agency.
 Its mission is to fund public and private R&D activities on Science and Technology in the country.
 CNPq awards fellowships and research grants in all areas of human knowledge.
-CNPq and NSF (USA) jointly fund the LSC project DASP, a collaborative research effort between UNICAMP, Princeton University and MIT.

 FAPESP is the research agency of the State of Sao Paulo.
 It was established in 1962, and its mission is to provide the State with an independent research support organization.
 To achieve its goals, FAPESP maintains regular and special programs of research grants and fellowships.
 The work at LSC is funded by FAPESP through a number of research grants and fellowship awards.
+Additionally, Several LSC members participate to the Center for Computing in Engineering & Sciences (CCES), a world-class multidisciplinary research Center dedicated to advanced scientific computing funded by FAPESP.

 Intel Corporation is the largest microprocessor manufacturer in the world, beeing responsible for the development of the first personal computer standard and many other electronic industry innovations.
 Intel funds LSC through the Intel lab, which is part of the Intel Wireless Competence Network.